InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/io-transformer.md

 implementation, allowing pipeline steps to flexibly access the relevant memory data and write back the processed result data to the context in the required format.

-#### From input
+#### Pick from input

-Use the `From Input` property to define a script.
+Use the `Pick from input` property to define a script.
 The returned data will be used as input data for this step.
 The script is a function that takes the following parameters:

 - `$factor` represents the incoming data,